newjbl/JBL-Technical-Demo/README.md

-this is for demo, please follow this link
+This is for demo, please follow this link